How to Highlight a Specific Row in a Blazor Pivot Table?

 Conclusion

-I hope you enjoyed learning how to highlight a specific row in a Blazor Pivot Table.
+We hope you enjoyed learning how to highlight a specific row in a Blazor Pivot Table.

-For current customers, you can check out our components from the License and Downloads page.
-If you are new to Syncfusion, you can try our 30-day free trial to check out our other controls.
+For current customers, our Blazor components available on the License and Downloads page.
+If you are new to Syncfusion, you can try our 30-day free trial to evaluate our Blazor Pivot Table and other Blazor components.

-If you have any queries or require clarifications, please let us know in the comments section below.
+If you have any questions or require clarifications, please let us know in the comments section below.
 You can also contact us through our support forums, support portal, or feedback portal.
 We are always happy to assist you!